-[25] In Order LR25-31, the Commission commented on the method and evidence required to determine the value of a landlord's capital investment as follows:
+[25] In Order LR25-31, the Island Regulatory and Appeals Commission (the "Commission") commented on the method and evidence required to determine the value of a landlord's capital investment as follows:

 [37] In our opinion, the goal when determining the value of the landlord's investment is to arrive at a valuation that is both accurate and reasonable in the circumstances.
 A key factor in that determination is for the Commission to interpret what is meant by the term "capital investment", as used in clause 50(3)(c).
 In our opinion, a capital investment is just that - the landlord's investment in capital, which includes both the land and building (i.e. real property).